Shayan-Ghani/Zabbix-GPU-Temperature/README.md

 # zabbix-GPU-temperature
-see how to monitor GPU temperature with zabbix on ubuntu.
+monitoring Nvidia GPU temperature with zabbix on ubuntu.

+## How to use
 run this command to make your drivers up-to-date :

 ``$ sudo ubuntu-drivers autoinstall ``